thoughtram/blog/_posts/2015-10-24-upgrading-apps-to-angular-2-using-ngupgrade.md

 **Use .service() instead of .factory()**

-If we plan to not only upgrade the framework, but also the language in which we're writing our application, we should definitely consider to use `.service()` instead of `.factory()` in all the cases where a service can be potentionally a class.
+If we plan to not only upgrade the framework, but also the language in which we're writing our application, we should definitely consider to use `.service()` instead of `.factory()` in all the cases where a service can be potentially a class.
 In Angular 2, a service is also just a class, so this seems like a logical thing to do.
 For more information on why `.service()` might be a better fit, read [this article](http://blog.thoughtram.io/angular/2015/07/07/service-vs-factory-once-and-for-all.html).

 **Write new components in ES2015 or TypeScript**